Revolutionary Communist Group (UK): Criticism of British imperialism

 The RCG believes that the United Kingdom has been an imperialist power since the end of the nineteenth century, stating that "Britain is the oldest imperialist country in the world.
 It was the first to develop into finance monopoly capitalism – imperialism, and is still a major imperialist power, second only to the United States.
 Britain's imperialist character has been decisive in determining British economic, social and political developments."
 In this way they believe that the British state has interfered in foreign affairs, historically through the British Empire and continuing through foreign wars and corporate dominance, to the detriment to the working class masses living in these countries.

 The group supports revolutionary national democratic governments in various Third and Second World countries such as the Bolivarian government of Hugo Chávez in Venezuela, and the government of Evo Morales in Bolivia.
 It supports socialist Cuba and the socialist government of Cuba.
 The RCG believes that such movements in alliance with Cuba have the ability to radically help the working class masses living in these nations, and fight against the imperialism of the United Kingdom, United States and other First World states who use them for cheap labour.
 As they make clear on their website, "The resistance movements in the oppressed nations are weakening imperialism; an anti-imperialist movement in this country in unity with these struggles can deal a decisive blow against British imperialism and the British ruling class.
 For this reason the RCG has always given complete and unconditional support to liberation movements fighting imperialism and we support their right to carry out their struggles by any means necessary."

 The RCG argues that socialists should not give their support to the centre/centre-left Labour Party, which is one of the major political parties in the United Kingdom.
 On this subject, David Yaffe stated the RCG's position that "no anti-imperialist or socialist movement can be built unless the British left makes a fundamental and irrevocable break with the British Labour Party."
 He went on to characterise the party's policies in government as being "openly racist, imperialist and warmongering".
 At the same time it has remained critical of other socialist organisations in Britain such as the Communist Party of Britain, Militant, the International Marxist Group and the Socialist Workers Party for what it sees as being "major obstacle[s]" to the building of an anti-imperialist movement in Britain.
-This is because many of these groups denounced the governments of socialist states such as the Soviet Union, China, Cuba and North Korea, and instead encouraged their members to vote for the Labour Party.
+This is because many of these groups denounced the governments of socialist states such as the Soviet Union, China, Cuba and the Democratic People's Republic of Korea, and instead encouraged their members to vote for the Labour Party.